 Learn more about prescription and over-the-counter drugs at the Go Ask Alice!
 Prescription & Over-the-Counter Drugs archives.

 Sedatives are substances that slow down the activity of the brain.
 They are typically prescribed to help with anxiety or sleeping issues.
 Some have the potential to be addictive or lead to other health issues.

-Learn more about about sedatives at the Go Ask Alice!
+Learn more about sedatives at the Go Ask Alice!
 Sedatives, Tranquillizers, & Other Depressants archives.

 Tobacco is found in many different forms, including cigarettes, e-cigarettes, cigars, pipe tobacco, snuff, and chewing tobacco.
-It contains the addictive drug, a highly addictive stimulant.
+All forms of tobacco contain nicotine, a highly addictive stimulant.
 It is absorbed into the bloodstream when tobacco or nicotine products are chewed, inhaled, or smoked.
-The majority of Columbia University students do not smoke cigarettes (86 percent), and more than 90 percent do not use any other type of tobacco-containing products (Data from Columbia University Morningside ACHA-NCHA, Spring 2015).
+More than half of students reported never using tobacco products (Data from Columbia University Morningside ACHA-NCHA, Spring 2019).

 Interested in Quitting?